Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Experimental procedures and system characterization

 Next the atoms enter the ZS region.
 Here the atoms experience a resonant 421-nm slowing beam, focused on the oven exit aperture in order to match the diverging atomic beam.
-We operate at large detuning of $\sim 20\Gamma_{421}$ and send about 150mW of 421-nm light, which is reflected from the in-vacuum aluminum coated mirror (custom made with pure aluminum deposited on glass without protective layer, Figs. \ref{cell_and_QGM} and \ref{transport_cross_section}).
+We operate at large detuning of $\sim 20\Gamma_{421}$ and send about 150~mW of 421-nm light, which is reflected from the in-vacuum aluminum coated mirror.
 We observe a vague spot on the mirror due to the deposited Dy and assume that about 20$\%$ of the reflected light is lost, based on experience of other laboratories utilizing a in-vacuum mirror for Dy ZS.
-The ZS is designed with a safety factor of $\eta=a_{zs}/a_{max}\approx 0.4$ (here $a_{zs}$ is the true acceleration and $a_{max}=5.8\times 10^{5}$m/s$^2$ is the max acceleration possible).
-The length is chosen to achieve a targeted final velocity of $v_{f}=7$m/s to match the MOT capture velocity.
-Given the large distance from the end of the ZS to the MOT center, we may in future adapt a better strategy, letting a higher final velocity to reduce the transverse expansion and then slow the atoms to the MOT trapping velocity right before the MOT \cite{Lunden2020}.
-We first tested the ZS performance before assembly, by mapping the magnetic field of each individual coil ($B_i(z)$, $i$ is the coil index and $z$ is the longitudinal coordinate) first for a current value of 1A.
-Subsequently a minimization procedure over this basis is used to find the optimal individual currents $I_i$, realizing a total experimentally optimized magnetic field $B_{ZS}(z)=\sum_iI_iB_i(z)$, matching the ideal theoretical field of $B_{th}=B_b+B_0\sqrt{1-z/z_0}$.
-Here $B_b$ and $B_0$ are the bias and overall height of the field profile and $z_0$ is the ZS length (Fig. \ref{zeeman_currents}).
-Further fine tuning of the coils currents was done experimentally by directly maximizing the number of atoms in the MOT.
+The ZS is designed with a safety factor of $\eta=a_{zs}/a_{max}\approx 0.4$ (here $a_{zs}$ is the true acceleration and $a_{max}=5.8\times 10^{5}$~m/s$^2$ is the max acceleration possible).
+The length is chosen to achieve a targeted final velocity of $v_{f}=7$~m/s to match the MOT capture velocity.
+Given the large distance from the end of the ZS to the MOT center, we may in future adapt a better strategy, allowing a higher final velocity in order to reduce the transverse expansion and then slow the atoms to the MOT trapping velocity right before the MOT~\cite{Lunden2020}.
+We first tested the ZS performance before assembly, by mapping the magnetic field of each individual coil ($B_i(z)$, $i$ is the coil index and $z$ is the longitudinal coordinate) first for a current value of 1~A. Subsequently a minimization procedure over this basis is used to find the optimal individual currents $I_i$, realizing a total experimentally optimized magnetic field $B_{ZS}(z)=\sum_iI_iB_i(z)$, matching the ideal theoretical field of $B_{th}=B_b+B_0\sqrt{1-z/z_0}$.
+Here $B_b$ and $B_0$ are the bias and overall height of the field profile and $z_0$ is the ZS length (Fig.~\ref{zeeman_currents}).
+Further fine tuning of the currents was done experimentally by directly maximizing the number of atoms in the MOT.